 5. Your salary requirements

 It is a common misconception that recruiters are trying to lowball candidates to make more money.
 The truth is, most of the time, the more money you make, the more money we make.
-My goal is to get you the highest rate possible.
+Our goal is to get you the highest rate possible.
 The fact is, what you were last earning does not always dictate what you will make in your next role.
 If you feel you are currently underpaid, there is a chance you are, so when talking about your salary expectations, be honest.
-As I said, I want to get you the highest rate possible.
-However, I don’t want to overlook you for your dream job because it is paying $5,000 lower than your “minimum.”
+We want to get you the highest rate possible.
+However, we don’t want to overlook you for your dream job because it is paying $5,000 lower than your “minimum.”

 While it may be tempting, avoid telling these popular lies at all costs.
 Looking for a new job is not an easy task, and no one understands that more than a recruiter.
 We are here to partner with you to assist you in your job search.
 Just like any other good relationship, this is built on trust.
 Be selective about the recruiters and agencies you work with.
 Then, once you find him or her, lay it all out there.
 The more we know the easier it is to find you a job.